 4. Find More Light

 I am a natural light photographer.
 I always say, “shoot for the light, and not the location.”
 Well, tip number 4 is to find more light.
 Now, I don’t want you rushing out and buying a zoom light or any other off-camera lighting set-up.
 I simply want you to pay attention and if you are taking a picture and you see the ISO climbing, move your subject to where you have more light or use a reflector to bounce light onto your subject so that you can lower your ISO.

 5. Practice, Practice, Practice

 And my final tip for you to avoid grainy photos is to practice!
 Mastering low light photography takes practice, patience, more practice and time.
 It does not come immediately, so don’t get frustrated.
 Grab your camera, find some low light and practice shooting all different subjects; stationary and moving.

-And, if you want to learn more about ISO, Aperture, Shutter Speed and how to get amazing photos today, check out the Beginners Photography Essentials Program today!
+And, if you want to learn more about ISO, Aperture, Shutter Speed and how to get amazing photos today, check out the Beginners Photography Essentials Class today!